-In order to be awarded an Honours degree you are required to undertake Four Systematic Theory Modules.
-Each of these modules will count towards 20% of you final mark.
-Subject to approval from the stream convenor, two modules may be taken from other relevant departments at UCT.
-Students may take up to three of the systematic theory modules in the first semester.
-Your choice of modules must be formally approved by the head of your stream and written confirmation (signed by the head of stream) must be given to the Honours Convenor (Pippin Anderson) to enable the department to function effectively on your behalf (and to keep track of what you are up to).
+In order to be awarded an Honours degree you are required to complete four courses and a supervised research project leading to a dissertation of 10,000 words.
+Each course comprises 20% of your final mark.
+Subject to approval from the Honours programme convenor, up to two courses may be taken in other departments at UCT.
+You may not take more than three courses in the first semester.
+Your choice of courses must be formally approved by Honours programme convenor to enable the department to function effectively on your behalf (and to keep track of what you are up to).

-You are also required to write a Research Project which will count for 20% of your final mark.
-This project must be carried out under the supervision of an academic within your research stream.
-The research project (dissertation) is an integral component of the Honours degree programme and it is not possible to be awarded an Honours degree without passing this component of the course.
-The research project accounts for 20% of the year total.
-The topic and research design must be approved by a supervisor before starting work on the project.
-Suggested project titles will be selected in consultation with a supervisor.
-The Project provides an introduction to the discipline of research.
-It should demonstrate an appreciation of research design, be set in a relevant philosophical and theoretical context, use appropriate methodology, analytical procedures and techniques and strive to reach the highest standards of description, discussion, interpretation and presentation.
+The dissertation counts 20% of your final mark.
+The research project must be carried out under the supervision of an academic in EGS.
+This is an integral component of the Honours degree programme and it is not possible to be awarded an Honours degree without passing this component of the course.
+The topic and research design must be approved by your supervisor before starting work on the project.
+The research project provides an introduction to research in your chosen field.
+Your proposal, which will be presented in the second quarter of the academic year, and the dissertation itself should demonstrate an appreciation of research design, be set in a relevant philosophical and theoretical context, propose appropriate methodologies, analytical procedures and techniques, and strive for the highest standards of description, discussion, interpretation and presentation.

-It is important that the scale of the research undertaken for the project be contained to a level appropriate to the task at hand.
-Projects should be between 7000 and 10 000 words.
-In the evaluation of the project, stress is laid upon: The conceptual framework and literature survey, problem formulation and research design, application of theory/concepts in empirical analysis and interpretation, data collection, manipulation and interpretation, and quality and style of dissertation presentation.
+It is important that the scale of the research project be contained to an appropriate level.
+Dissertations should be between 7000 and 10 000 words.
+In the assessment of the project, stress is laid upon: the conceptual framework and literature survey, problem formulation and research design, application of theory/concepts in empirical analysis and interpretation, data collection, manipulation and interpretation, and the quality and style of presentation.

-Research Proposal: Before embarking on the research project, each student must prepare a project proposal in collaboration with a supervisor and approved by the Honours co-ordinator.
-The proposal will be presented to a select sub-committee comprising staff and students.
+Before embarking on the research project you will prepare a project proposal in collaboration with your supervisor, and present it before the department.
 The nature of the research project, its aims, objectives, conceptual/theoretical context, and methodology should be outlined.
-The sub-committee will offer constructive critical comment and the members of staff will provide a mark assessment based on both the verbal and written proposal.
-To clarify thought on the components of the research project constructive discussion on the proposal should be offered by the audience at this open seminar.
+EGS staff and students will offer constructive critical comment and EGS staff will grade both the verbal and written proposal.

 Your progress will be assessed in July, at the end of the first semester, and if you are considered to not be meeting the required standard the department may advise that you do not continue the course.
 This is not something to be unduly worried about, but may help to focus the mind.
 Guidelines for academic writing can be found on here.
 Your head of stream should explain the required standards and your supervisor should be able to help you to meet them.